dr-JT/pupillometry/README.md

 ## Eyetracker Support

 The format and organization of the raw data file will depend on the type of Eyetracker used.
-The `read_pupil()` function imports the "messy" raw data file and it's output is a "tidy" raw data file with standardized column and value labels to be used by the other functions.
+The `pupil_read()` function imports the "messy" raw data file and it's output is a "tidy" raw data file with standardized column and value labels to be used by the other functions.

-Currently, `read_pupil()` only supports data exported from BeGaze using an SMI eye-tracker.
+Currently, `pupil_read()` only supports data exported from BeGaze using an SMI eye-tracker.
 Support for other eye-trackers will be included in future updates.

 ## Usage

-**`preprocess()` is a wrapper around the other functions to allow full preprocessing of pupil data using a single function.**
+**`pupil_preprocess()` is a wrapper around the other functions to allow full preprocessing of pupil data using a single function.**

-As such, you will need to pass many arguments to the `preprocess()` function that specifies all the details and preprocessing options.
+As such, you will need to pass many arguments to the `pupil_preprocess()` function that specifies all the details and preprocessing options.

-`preprocess()` will be performed on an entire `import.dir` directory of raw data files that match a certain `pattern`.
+`pupil_preprocess()` will be performed on an entire `import.dir` directory of raw data files that match a certain `pattern`.
 At various stages of preprocessing the data will be saved to a specified `output.dir` directory.

-The overall workflow of `preprocess()` is:
+The overall workflow of `pupil_preprocess()` is:

-1. **Read** in raw data files `read_pupil()`
+1. **Read** in raw data files `pupil_read()`
 2. Clean up raw data files and more
     - **Correlate** left and right pupil size (if both eyes were recorded from). `pupil_cor()`
     - **Select** either left or right pupil data (if both eyes were recorded from). `select_eye()`